 I start out by talking about how I learned product management.
 When I started there was no Product School, no General Assembly, not even Pragmatic Marketing.
 So a lot of it was seat of the pants, learning on the job.
 In my journey I learned from everything and everyone, but there are a few key influences, several of which I mention in the episode, especially a few books that I still recommend.

 - Crossing The Chasm, by Geoffrey Moore, is the classic.
 Key concepts from Crossing the Chasm that will always be important for product managers include “the whole product” and understanding the customer’s pain points.
 And it has the canonical template for a value proposition.
-(I talked about about this at length in my “Mental Models for Product Managers” blog post over on Hardcore Product Management).
+(I talked about about this at length in my “Mental Models for Product Managers” blog post over on my Secret Product Manager Handbook site.

 - Marketing High Technology, by William Davidow, about how Intel succeeded in the early days making the transition from memory to integrated circuits.
 (This book was also a huge influence on Crossing The Chasm.)